Next Event: Plant Fairs Roadshow, Hole Park Gardens, Rolvenden, Kent - Sunday, 2nd February, 2025

 4. Hold fire on hydrangeas, salvias, fuchsias and other less-hardy shrubs until early spring, as old growth will offer tender buds protection from the winter cold.

-5. Winter, spring and early summer-flowering clematis should be tidied after flowering.
-Pruning in winter may remove the next season’s flowering stems.
+5. Winter, spring and early summer-flowering clematis should be tidied after flowering in late summer or autumn.
+Pruning in winter may remove the next season's flowering stems.

 6. The same advice applies to early-flowering shrubs that are already forming buds in readiness for spring.
 These include lilacs, forsythias, magnolias, deutzias, ribes, rhododendrons and azaleas.